-Greens like kale, chard and mustard are like a troublesome boyfriend.
-At the market, they look so appealing, so lush and irresistable.
+Greens like kale, chard, and mustard are like a troublesome boyfriend.
+At the market, they look so appealing, so lush and irresistible.
 But as soon as I get them home, I find myself stressed out by how much room they take up in the fridge, and how quickly they begin to lose their lustre.

-- Bring a large pot of generously salted water to a boil.
+- Add the salt to a large pot of water.
+Bring to a boil.
 Meanwhile, spread the diced pancetta in a saute pan and place over medium heat.
 Cook the pancetta until the fat is rendered and the pancetta is crisp; you may need to turn the heat lower as you go.
 Remove the pancetta to a paper-towel-lined plate to drain.

 - Pile the still-wet-from-rinsing greens into a large pot.
 Pour the oil over the greens.
 Season with salt.
 Turn the heat to high and begin wilting the greens, moving the greens from the bottom of the pot to the top using tongs.
 When they are fully wilted and most of the liquid has cooked off (if it hasn't, pour off all but 1/4 cup), add the cream and a healthy pinch of red pepper flakes.
 Cook for 1 minute.

 - Move the greens into a food processor, adding about half the creamy liquid in the pot.
 Puree, adding more liquid as needed; reserve any extra.
 Add a squeeze of lemon and the crème fraîche and puree once more.
 Adjust seasoning.